nDash.com is a content creation platform that provides brands and agencies with access to the world's top freelance writers.

 No one likes the idea of terminations, but they're necessary.
 All employees experience a bad day from time to time.
 However, several bad months stacking up is something management shouldn't be tolerating.
 Your employees should be consistently working toward creating great impressions not only for you but the company as a whole.
 Look at how hard they're trying in the beginning.
 Think about that and, if that's not their current performance, then it's likely not going to improve six or nine months from now.

 What kind of workplace are you creating?
 Is it one your employees are looking forward to entering daily?
 If you want to recruit and retain great employees, it's your responsibility to create a workplace they want to come back to every workday.
-Great people aren't going to want to go back to a business management doesn't care about or isn't working in daily.
 Keep the environment inspired and remove all mediocre things.
 Otherwise, you'll risk losing candidates who will create the environment you're aiming to create.

 Don't forget to make sure your staff always feels well-appreciated.
 After candidates are settled into their new positions, saying thank you goes a long way.
 Adding monetary rewards, thank you gifts, and bonuses take that thank you even further.
 When you tie raises to achievement and accomplishments, your staff retention will increase more than any other action you can take.